 Example: Barrett is married to Jed and also has a 12-year-old daughter from a previous marriage.
 Barrett owns a house in joint tenancy with Jed, plus $200,000 worth of additional, separate property that would have passed under a will if Barrett had made one.
 When Barrett dies, Jed inherits the house outright and $175,000 worth of Barrett's property -- that is, $150,000 plus $25,000 (half of the $50,000 balance).
 Barrett's daughter inherits the remaining $25,000 share of Barrett's property.

-If you die without a will in North Dakota, your children will receive an “intestate share” of your property.
-The size of each child’s share depends on how many children you have and whether or not you are married.
+If you die without a will in North Dakota, your children will receive an "intestate share" of your property.
+The size of each child's share depends on how many children you have, whether or not you are married, whether your spouse is also your children's parent, and whether your spouse has children from other relationships.
 (See the table above.)

 For children to inherit from you under the laws of intestacy, the state of North Dakota must consider them your children, legally.
 For many families, this is not a confusing issue.
 But it's not always clear.
 Here are some things to keep in mind.

 This can be a tricky area of the law, so if you have questions about your relationship to your parent or child, get help from an experienced attorney.
-If you want to read the law itself, North Dakota Century Code §§ 30.1-04-14 to 30.1-04-21 cover parent-child relationships.
-You’ll find a link to the code at the end of this article.
+If you want to read the law itself, North Dakota Century Code § § 30.1-04-14 to 30.1-04-21 cover parent-child relationships.

 Here are a few other things to know about North Dakota intestacy laws.